 Scholarship recipients are responsible for the cost of books, materials and any technology fees.
 Scholarship recipients enrolling in either the PhD in Education program or the Doctor of Education (EdD) program are also responsible for all associated residency costs.
 Recipients are responsible for all other non-tuition costs including but not limited to, residency travel and other university or program fees as applicable.

 In order for scholarship funding to continue throughout the length of the program, recipients must meet the satisfactory academic progress criteria set forth by Walden University’s current catalog for the duration of their program.

 If a student is in a new semester and forfeited in the previous semester (due to internal lag time), the student will receive a revised bill for the prior semester in which they received the scholarship.

 This scholarship is not managed by Walden University’s Office of Financial Aid.
-Please call an enrollment advisor at 855-646-5286 for more information.
+Please call an enrollment specialist at 855-646-5286 for more information.